KTisKIM/csci_6221/README.md

     * The actor(Snake) will have different movement speeds based on the chosen difficulty.

 # TO-DO
-* Need to display the side menu bar and the game display at the same time.
+- [x] Need to display the side menu bar and the game display at the same time.
-  * Currently, window size needs to be 800x600, and the side menu bar should be on the left side with the size of 200*600.
+  - [x] Currently, window size needs to be 800x600, and the side menu bar should be on the left side with the size of 200*600.
-* Game over when snake collide with obstacles
+- [x] Game over when snake collide with obstacles
-* Increase snake length when collide with apple
+- [x] Increase snake length when collide with apple
-* Regenerate apple when snake collide with apple
+- [x] Regenerate apple when snake collide with apple
-* Score display
+- [ ] Score display
-* Game over display
+- [ ] Game over display
-* Main menu
+- [ ] Main menu
-  * Start game button
+  - [ ] Start game button
-  * Exit game button
+  - [ ] Exit game button
-* Game pause when press a key
+- [ ] Game pause and display when press a key
-* ......
+- [ ] Display a table of history scores